Robert Williamson (geneticist): Research

 Williamson was an early proponent of human gene therapy, writing presciently in 1982: "Gene therapy is not yet possible, but may become feasible soon, particularly for well understood gene defects.
 Although treatment of a patient raises no ethical problems once it can be done well, changing the genes of an early embryo is more difficult, controversial and unlikely to be required clinically."
 Following the discovery of the CF gene in 1989, he turned his attention to developing strategies for gene therapy for CF patients in his final years at St. Mary's, including a non-viral proof-of-concept study in the inaugural issue of Nature Medicine.

 Williamson recruited and mentored many leading molecular geneticists during his two decades at St. Mary's Hospital, including Royal Society Fellows Dame Kay Davies, Stephen D. M. Brown, Gillian Bates and John Hardy.
 Davies recalled: “With Bob, nothing was impossible; he always knew someone in the field who would be able to help whenever we needed a new technique or vector for cloning.
 He taught me how much more successful you could be as a scientist if you were collaborative and had an extensive network of basic and clinical scientists.”
 Hardy acknowledged that the “first 13 grant applications I wrote were unsuccessful and without the continuing support of Bob, our efforts would have foundered.”

 In 1995, Williamson moved from London to Melbourne, Australia, to become Director of the Murdoch Children's Research Institute, taking over from David Danks, a clinical geneticist who had trained with Victor A. McKusick.
 Williamson directed a broad research portfolio on a range of molecular genetics technologies, such as preimplantation genetic diagnosis used in conjunction with in vitro fertilisation and Friedreich's ataxia He established training for genetic counsellors and public health paediatricians and continued working at the interface of ethics genetics, with a particular interest in Aboriginal genomics.
 Williamson successfully broadened the orientation of the Murdoch Institute, growing it to some 600 staff by the time he retired in 2005, pursuing research on ethics, public health, and genetics of complex diseases.

 Williamson has published more than 400 scientific papers.
-He is an eloquent commentator and prominent evangelist for the societal benefits of genetic testing, from proposing community-wide carrier screening for cystic fibrosis to universal DNA testing.
+He has advocated for the societal benefits of genetic testing, including proposing community-wide carrier screening for cystic fibrosis and universal DNA testing.

 Honours and awards

 In 1994, he was awarded the King Faisal International Prize in Medicine, together with W. French Anderson, for medical applications of molecular genetics.

 In 1997, he received an Honorary MD degree from the University of Turku, Finland.

-He was elected to the Royal Society in 1999.
+He was elected to the Royal Society in 1999 and to the Academy of Medical Sciences in 2002.
 He is also a Fellow of the Royal College of Physicians, the Royal College of Pathologists and the Australian Academy of Science (2001).

 In 2004, he was appointed an Officer of the Order of Australia (AO).